marcel-last/nmap-docker/README.md

 ```

 ## Libcap and Nmap privileged execution
-Modifications have been made to the 'nmap' binary that allows its to run privileged arguments such as: -sS (Syn Scans) or -u (UDP scans).
+Modifications have been made to the 'nmap' binary that allows its to run privileged arguments such as: -sS (Syn Scans) or -u (UDP scans) without having the process or container run as root.

 This is acheived by modifiying the Linux capabilities / kernel attributes.
 `CAP_NET_RAW` and `CAP_NET_BIND_SERVICE+eip` attributes gives Nmap the privileges it needs to run without checking for root user permissions.

 ```dockerfile